 Whether it is NPD or a product development strategy for existing products, all approaches generally encompass the same product development stages but differ in terms of the overall process roadmap.

-Why adopt a Product Development Strategy?
+Why Adopt a Product Development Strategy?

-Every product owner has one goal in mind – to expand their existing market and to increase product sales.
+Every product owner has one goal in mind – to expand their existing market and increase product sales.
 Any product will fail to accomplish this goal if brought to market without the right plan and strategy.

 A product concept that seems appealing to you might not score well when used by actual customers.
 This is why the right product development strategy that is based on sound market research of your target customers is so essential.
 This will ensure that you do not waste your time, money, and hard work.